 Design patents offer 15 years of protection, while utility patents offer 20 years of protection from the date of application.
 Once a patent expires, other parties have the opportunity to benefit from that invention.
 Creators should bear in mind that patents registered in the US can only provide protection in the US.
 Thus, inventors must secure patents outside the US to protect their inventions in other markets.

-Use Digital Rights Management Systems
+Use Digital Rights Management Systems for Your Intellectual Property

 The internet makes it easy for individuals to access and share data online.
 When done without authorization, content creators risk losing revenue and other significant benefits.
 Digital rights management (DRM) is a means through which digital content creators can prevent unauthorized use and distribution of their material.
 DRM uses technology to restrict access to and use of content published on the internet.
 Transcription codes prevent parties from copying and sharing material, for instance, or visiting a page more than once.

-Prepare a Non-Disclosure Agreement
+Prepare a Non-Disclosure Agreement for Your Intellectual Property

 In instances where creators must work with others on their creations, non-disclosure agreements (NDA)—also known as confidentiality agreements—can protect IP.
 NDAs are agreements in which signatories agree that certain information will remain a secret.
 Once an individual signs an NDA, they are legally prohibited from discussing information protected by the agreement with an unauthorized party.
 Agreements are legally binding and, as such, should be prepared with the input of an experienced lawyer.